wduquette/molt/docs/journal.md

         *   Need to track stack depth, and cut it short before the Rust app blows up.
-            *   Therefore, using "?" syntax isn't desirable in gcl::eval, as I can't decrement the stack depth.
+            *   Therefore, using "?" syntax isn't desirable in molt::eval, as I can't decrement the stack depth.
     *   Result and result code handling
         *   Tcl's interp result and return code scheme isn't a great match for Rust's `Result<>` type.
 What you want to do is add